 - Deceitfulness of theft: Breaking into someone’s car, building or house, engagement in frequent lying for personal gain, stealing of non-trivial items without confronting a victim,

 - Serious Violations of rules: Staying out at night often (despite prohibitions, beginning before age 13 years), history of running from home, truancy from school (beginning before age 13 years).

 The International Classification of Diseases-10 Classification of Mental and Behavioural Disorders (10th Revision) also lists a similar clinical picture.
 Additional symptoms included in ICD relate to frequent and severe temper issues and direct defying of adult requests or rules.

 Assessment and Diagnosis

 The assessment of conduct issues begins with a detailed clinical history.
 The personal history reveals valuable information related to behavioural and emotional issues characteristic of conduct disorders.
 Warning signs of conduct disorder can be noticed in children aged between 10 to 14 years.
-Examples of such behavioural signs include smoking, alcohol and drug use, and deviant sexual activity4.
+Examples of such behavioural signs include smoking, alcohol and drug use, and deviant sexual activity.

 Assessment measures may also be applied to bolster the diagnostic process.
-Broad Band Behaviour Rating Scales help a clinician in examining multiple behavioural domains and screen for issues in a time efficient manner6.
+Broad Band Behaviour Rating Scales help a clinician in examining multiple behavioural domains and screen for issues in a time efficient manner.
 Another method applied for assessment is the use of performance based test.
 These tests are designed to identify mechanisms that support conduct issues.
 Behavioural observation also serves as a means of screening and assessment.

 A clinician considers all the information elicited from various sources.
 However, the final diagnosis is based on criteria set by DSM V or ICD 10.